 Clearwater Island Lodge is located 100 kilometres north of Darwin Northern Territory on Melville Island part of the Tiwi Islands Group.

-Whether you are a serious angler or just wanting to get a away from it all with friends and family, Clearwater Island Lodge has set the benchmark for what can only be described as” unique “ in every aspect - an experience that will leave you wanting more
+Whether you are a serious angler or just wanting to get away from it all with friends and family, Clearwater Island Lodge has set the benchmark for what can only be described as” unique “ in every aspect - an experience that will leave you wanting more.

 - Four Wheel Driving

 - ATEC COVID Ready/ WTTC Safe Travels Stamp